pzhaojohnson/rnacanvas/README.md

 Drawings can be saved using the `File`: `Save` menu button, which will cause a drawing file with `.rnacanvas` extension to be downloaded.

-(Drawing files used to have `.rna2drawer2` extension before the app was renamed from RNA2Drawer to RNAcanvas.
+(Drawing files produced by the web app used to have `.rna2drawer2` extension before the web app was renamed from RNA2Drawer to RNAcanvas.
 The contents of drawing files remains the same, though, and drawing files with `.rna2drawer2` extension can still be opened as before.)